ZU-23-2

-The ZU-23-2, also known as ZU-23, is a Soviet towed 23×152 mm anti-aircraft twin-barreled autocannon.
+The ZU-23-2, also known as ZU-23, is a Soviet towed 23×152mm anti-aircraft twin-barreled autocannon.
 ZU stands for Zenitnaya Ustanovka (Russian: Зенитная Установка) – anti-aircraft mount.
 The GRAU index is 2A13.

 Development history

 The ZU-23-2 was developed in the late 1950s.
-It was designed to engage low-flying targets at a range of 2.5 km as well as armoured vehicles at a range of two kilometres and for direct defence of troops and strategic locations against air assault usually conducted by helicopters and low-flying airplanes.
+It was designed to engage low-flying targets at ranges up to 2.5 km as well as armoured vehicles at a range of two kilometres and for direct defence of troops and strategic locations against air assault usually conducted by helicopters and low-flying airplanes.
 In 1955, KBP presented the single-barrel ZU-1 and the twin-barrel ZU-14.
 While the former was eventually dropped, the ZU-14 was selected and, after some modifications, entered series production.

 In the Soviet Union, some 140,000 units were produced.
 The ZU-23 has also been produced under licence by Bulgaria, Poland, Egypt and the People's Republic of China.

 Development of this weapon into a self-propelled anti-aircraft gun led to the ZSU-23-4 Shilka.